-Then, $\phi_M$ is a Jacobi cusp form of weight $k+n$ of matrix $M$ index.
-Moreover, if $f$ is a Hecke eigenform and if $M$ is maximal, then $\phi_M$ is a Hecke eigenform. \end{lemma} \begin{proof} It is well known that $\phi_M$ is a Jacobi cusp form of weight $k$ of index $M$ for any $M \in L_{2n-1}^*$ (see \cite[Introduction]{Zi}).
-The fact that $\phi_M$ is a Hecke eigenform follows from the facts: \begin{itemize} \item[(i)] Jacobi-Eisenstein series is a Hecke eigenform (see~\cite[Thm 3.3.18]{ali}), \item[(ii)] $M$-th Fourier-Jacobi coefficient of Siegel-Eisenstein series is a Jacobi-Eisenstein series, if $M$ is maximal (see~\cite[Satz 7]{Bo}), and \item[(iii)] Ikeda lift $I_n(f)$ inherits some relations among Fourier coefficients of Siegel-Eisenstein series, and since $M$-th Fourier-Jacobi coefficients of Siegel-Eisenstein series is a Hecke eigenform, we can conclude that $\phi_M$ is also a Hecke eigenform. \end{itemize} We omit the details (see~\cite{FJlift}, for example). \end{proof}
+where $\tau \in \HH$, $z \in \C^{2n-1}$, and $\omega \in \HH_{2n-1}$.
+Then each $\phi_M$ is a Jacobi cusp form of weight $k+n$ and index $M$.
+Moreover, if $f$ is a Hecke eigenform and $M$ is maximal, then $\phi_M$ is also a Hecke eigenform. \end{lemma} \begin{proof} It is well known that $\phi_M$ is a Jacobi cusp form of weight $k+n$ of index $M$ for any $M \in L_{2n-1}^*$ (see \cite[Introduction]{Zi}).
+The fact that $\phi_M$ is a Hecke eigenform when $M$ is maximal follows from the following observations: \begin{itemize} \item[(i)] Jacobi--Eisenstein series is a Hecke eigenform (see~\cite[Thm 3.3.18]{ali}). \item[(ii)] The $M$-th Fourier--Jacobi coefficient of Siegel--Eisenstein series is a Jacobi--Eisenstein series if $M$ is maximal (see~\cite[Satz 7]{Bo}). \item[(iii)] The Ikeda lift $I_n(f)$ inherits certain relations among the Fourier coefficients of Siegel--Eisenstein series.
+Since the $M$-th Fourier--Jacobi coefficient of Siegel--Eisenstein series is a Hecke eigenform, we conclude that $\phi_M$ is also a Hecke eigenform. \end{itemize} We omit the further details (see, for example, \cite{FJlift}). \end{proof}